Project Objectives

 Orange County has an opportunity to play a leadership role by planning for its future.
 While the fresh water facility is not the sole answer to Southern California water needs, it should definitely be included especially given the current state of California's levee system.

-- Orange County Taxpayers Association
+Carolyn Cavecche, President and CEO, Orange County Taxpayers Association